Wichita State Shockers: Experimental game

 On December 25, 1905, Washburn University played Fairmount College (former name of WSU) in an experimental game testing a rule forcing the offense to earn a first down in three plays instead of four.
 The experiment was considered a failure.

 Basketball

 Men's

-The Shockers men's basketball team is coached by Isaac Brown and competes in the American Athletic Conference after 72 seasons in the Missouri Valley Conference.
+The Shockers men's basketball team is coached by Paul Mills and competes in the American Conference after 72 seasons in the Missouri Valley Conference.
 The men's basketball team reached the Final Four in 1965 and 2013, the "elite eight" in 1981, the "sweet sixteen" in 2006 and 2015, as well as winning the 2011 NIT title, the first non-conference tournament, post-season championship in the program's history.
 In 2013–14, the Shockers become the first NCAA Division I men's team to enter the NCAA tournament unbeaten in over 20 years.
-The Toronto Raptors player Fred VanVleet also played for the Wichita State Shockers.
+Current Houston Rockets point guard Fred VanVleet was a backup at that position for the 2013 Final Four team, and started for the next season's team that finished the regular season unbeaten.